BestTimesToVisit.com Logo

 When is the absolute best time to experience the Merzouga dunes, and what should I pack for it?

-For the most comfortable temperatures and clear skies, aim for the shoulder seasons: March to May or September to November.
-During these months, the desert heat is manageable, and the nights are cool enough for stargazing.
-Pack light, breathable clothing for the day, but definitely bring a warm jacket or fleece for the evenings, as desert temperatures can drop significantly after sunset.
-Don't forget a scarf or head covering to protect yourself from the sun and sand!
+For the most comfortable temperatures and clear skies, aim for the shoulder seasons: April to May or September to October.
+During these months, the desert heat is manageable, and the evenings are pleasantly cool.
+Definitely pack light, breathable clothing for the day, but don't forget a warm jacket or fleece for the surprisingly chilly desert nights, plus a scarf or head covering to protect against sand and sun.

 What is the cheapest month to visit Merzouga, Morocco?